connctd/giphy-connector/Tutorial.md

 Now lets implement the provider with both features.
 We start by defining a new struct containing the default provider.
 Note that the new struct implements the provider interface by embedding the default provider.
-To communicate with the Giphy API we will also import and use a [API client](https://github.com/peterhellberg/giphy).
+To communicate with the Giphy API we will also import and use an [API client](https://github.com/peterhellberg/giphy).
 For the periodic update we will periodically iterate over all instances, call the Giphy API to receive a new random gif and publish a update event on our event channel.
 The default provider implements two additional methods which we use here.
-The Update() method will add all newly registered installations and instances to our provider (and remove old ones) and the UpdateEvent() method will push an event to the underlying event channel.
+The `Update()` method will add all newly registered installations and instances to our provider (and remove old ones) and the `UpdateEvent()` method will push an event to the underlying event channel.
 Since the default service is listening to the event channel and handle the property update, this is all we have to implement for this feature.
 Note that the `ThingMapping` is automatically created for us by the default service when new instances are created.
 Also we set a API key of the Giphy client for every installations.